regensa18/AdvProg2018/week_7/README.md

 Exercise 7: Ensuring Correctness in Concurrent Program
 ======================================================

-IKI20810 - Advanced Programming @ Faculty of Computer Science
+CSCM602023 - Advanced Programming (Pemrograman Lanjut) @ Faculty of
-Universitas Indonesia, Even Semester 2015/2016
+Computer Science Universitas Indonesia, Even Semester 2016/2017

 * * *

-*Friday, April 15th 2016*

 Your main task in this exercise is to analyse and fix a concurrent program.
 You are given a program that simulates multiple customers